 - What are the risks and rewards of using a certain methodology?

 Question #1: What are our goals for this project?

-🔻 Example of asking about project goals:
+Example of asking about project goals

-Mikayla leads a team of four software engineers as the Scrum Master.
-She organizes a meeting with clients and developers, to discuss questions about project goals, resources, and deadlines.
+Mikayla leads a team of 4 software engineers as the Scrum Master.
+She has organized a meeting with clients and developers to discuss questions about project requirements, goals, resources, and deadlines.

 “What should our goal be?”